meshery/meshery/docs/pages/extensibility/providers.md

 ##### Meshery Server Registration

 Every Meshery server is capable of registering itself with the remote provider, considering that remote provider supports this feature as a capability.
-On successful authentication with the remote provider, Meshery server registers itself by sending following information to the remote provider through the `persist-connection` capability of remote provider.
+On successful authentication with the remote provider, Meshery server registers itself by sending a POST request to the remote provider through the `persist-connection` capability.
+The body of the request should include information so as to uniquely indentify Meshery server and its status.

+Example of the request body:

 ```json
   {